typesafehub/conductr-doc/src/main/play-doc/intro/Intro.md

 ## Introduction

-The Typesafe ConductR is a technology for Operators to manage and deploy applications based on the Typesafe Reactive Platform (TRP).
-Typesafe ConductR belongs to a new generation of application server that manages applications as processes across a networked cluster.
-Typesafe ConductR is light and unencumbered in its design, leveraging our expertise of the Reactive domain.

 Quoting the [Reactive Manifesto](http://www.reactivemanifesto.org/):
 > Application requirements have changed dramatically in recent years.
 Only a few years ago a large application had tens of servers, seconds of response time, hours of offline maintenance and gigabytes of data.
 Today applications are deployed on everything from mobile devices to cloud-based clusters running thousands of multicore processors.
 Users expect millisecond or even microsecond response times and 100% uptime.

+The Typesafe ConductR is a technology for Operators to manage and deploy applications based on the Typesafe Reactive Platform (Typesafe RP).
+Typesafe ConductR belongs to a new generation of application server that manages applications as processes across a networked cluster.
+Typesafe ConductR is light and unencumbered in its design, leveraging our expertise of the Reactive domain.

-Typesafe ConductR provides an easy, consistent and dependable solution to facilitate the full lifecycle of applications built using the TRP.
+Typesafe ConductR provides an easy, consistent and dependable solution to facilitate the full lifecycle of applications built using the Typesafe RP.
 These activities demand a coordinated configuration in terms of upgrades across clusters of machines, operating systems, processes and services, all with zero downtime.

 ## Glossary